 It could be argued for some, these women are in fact well-known household names.
 However, there is an endless number of groundbreaking women just like them who are making exceptional contributions to science and receiving little to no recognition for their work outside the scope of their fields.

-A lack of acknowledgement for female scientists is far from a contemporary issue.
+A lack of acknowledgment for female scientists is far from a contemporary issue.
 Between 1901 and 2017, 19 women were awarded a Nobel Prize in science (physics, chemistry, physiology/medicine, or economic sciences), compared to 659 men.

-That’s less than 3 per cent.
+That’s less than 3 percent.

 An even bigger challenge for STEMM fields today beyond simply increasing recognition of women is keeping them in the industry beyond the early stages of their careers.